PhilippeMarcMeyer/vanillaSelectBox/README.md

 ```

 #### History :

+v1.03 : getResult() an new fonction to get the selected values in an array

 v1.02 : Adding 2 new options "itemsSeparator" to change the default "," item separator showing in the button and translations.item to show the item in singular if there is only one.